Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Proofs

-Plugging \eqref{eq:expre_f} into \eqref{eq:left2}, we obtain Since we're seeking a universal $\gamma$ for all the graphs, we must set $m_v$ to its lowest possible value, $1$ , and $\ell_v$ to its highest possible value $k$ (both are attainable by some graphs), and still requires $\gamma$ to satisfy \eqref{eq:gamma_Q}.
-This means it is necessary and sufficient to require $\gamma\geq k+1$.
+Since we're seeking a universal $\gamma$ for all the graphs, we must set $m_v$ to its lowest possible value, $1$, and $\ell_v$ to its highest possible value $k$ (both are attainable by some graphs), and still requires $\gamma$ to satisfy \eqref{eq:gamma_Q}.
+This means it is necessary and sufficient to require $\gamma\geq 1+\gamma' k$.
 In addition, \eqref{eq:right2} is satisfied unconditionally and therefore does not impose any extra condition on $\gamma$. \end{proof}